stuartellis/sje-toolbox/README.md

 ### Packages Required by Installers

-The AWS CLI installer requires these packages:
+The Docker image currently includes packages that are required by the Node.js and AWS CLI installers.

 - curl
 - unzip

+These are kept in the final image, since they are useful tools.